Management - Graduate Programs

 The Master of Science in Human Resource Management is accredited by the AACSB-International (Association to Advance Collegiate Schools of Business-International).

-The Master of Science in Human Resources Management curriculum has been certified to meet the guidelines for the HRCI re-accreditation.
+The Master of Science in Human Resources Management curriculum is certified to meet the guidelines for the HRCI re-accreditation.

 Admission to the Master of Science in Human Resource Management (MSHRM) program is based upon the completion of the general admission requirements of Graduate Admissions.
 For admission into the MSHRM program an acceptable score on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) and acceptable academic undergraduate performance are required.
 The GMAT is strongly preferred.